mirivar/GP-age/README.md

   * A csv file, with first column containing the sample IDs, and second columns containing the ages.
 First line is a header line (see `age_test.csv` for an example)
   * A txt file, with a column of ages of the samples listed in same order as in the methylation array.
 First line is a header line.
 * -o: Output directory, optional.
 If not provided, results will be printed to stdout.
-* -t: Add if wish to run GP-age on the predefined test set (quick start).
+* -t: Add if wish to run GP-age on the predefined test set (demo).

 ## Execution
-The stand-alone should be executed by running the following command:
+The standalone should be executed by running the following command:
 ```
 /cs/cbio/miri/thesis/epigenetic_clock/src/GP-age/predict_age.py <arguments>
 ```
 The arguments provided will define the behavior of the prediction, as listed below.

-### Quick start
+### Demo
 For a quick age prediction over a pre-defined test set, run:
 ```
 /cs/cbio/miri/thesis/epigenetic_clock/src/GP-age/predict_age.py -t